-At both December 31, 2022 and 2021, the Company had no financial assets and liabilities measured at fair value on a recurring basis.
+At both December 31, 2023 and 2022, the Company had no financial assets and liabilities measured at fair value on a recurring basis, other than cash equivalents which are valued using Level 1 inputs.

 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.